edmondscommerce/mock-server/README.md

 The router also handles dumping request and response data to `tmp` so that it is possible to retrieve what was sent when running tests via the `MockServer`.

+## Router Types

+### Callback

+The callback router sets a function which will be called.
+The return of the function should be text, or a redirect etc.

+See [this test](./tests/StaticRouterTest.php#L72) for an exmaple of a callback.

+### Text

+Second param of `addRuote($uri, $response)` is the text that will be returned after visiting specified uri.

+See [this test](./tests/StaticRouterTest.php#L40) for an example of text route.

+### Static

+Second param of `addStaticRuote($uri, $response)` is the the file content that will be returned after visiting specified uri.